-“We brought them home now let’s give them one!”
+“We brought them home.
+Let’s give them one.”

 Identify our local homeless Veterans.

 Raise funding to purchase land.

 Raise awareness of the need to shelter Veterans.